Last Updated on October 27, 2024 by Edward Harris

 Comprehensive (office visits and prescriptions included) and catastrophic (major medical only) are available.
 Urgent Care visits are often covered with only a copay and Telemed visits are provided on many plans with 24/7 coverage.
 Exclusions and restrictions will vary, depending upon the company and policy.
 Maximum coverage is typically between $500,000 and $2 million.

 Companion Life offers plans with $100,000 maximum limits, although coverage is not available in all states.
-Many 2023 plans slightly reduced their rates, and additional benefit riders can now be added.
+Many 2025 plans slightly reduced their rates, and additional benefit riders can now be added.
 Allstate purchased National General’s book of business and has kept rates stable.
 Coverage is widely available and the Aetna OpenChoice PPO and Cigna PPO networks can be utilized.

 What Is Short-Term Health Insurance?
 This type of coverage provides temporary healthcare benefits to individuals and families.
 Plans can be purchased out side of Open-Enrollment periods (November 1-January 15), and premiums are typically less than non-subsidized Marketplace policies.

 We realize that every individual or family has unique needs, and a particular time frame that they need coverage, especially when someone loses dependent status.
 Although COBRA and Marketplace options may be offered, alternative plans sometimes are more cost-effective, especially if you have a lapse in coverage.
 However, typically, for Seniors, it is not a viable option.
+Medicare (along with Supplement and MA plans) provides comprehensive benefits to all applicants.

 Affordable Medigap options may be offered that offer many more benefits.
 Applicants that are eligible for Medicare or Medicaid, generally, should not apply for short-term plans, since other more cost-effective options are available.
+A separate Senior Open Enrollment begins October 15th and ends December 7th.

-When the need a policy for 1-12 months (or possibly more), our goal is to find the lowest cost plan that gives you the benefits you need.
+When the need a policy for 1-4 months (or possibly more), our goal is to find the lowest cost plan that gives you the benefits you need.
 Only the most-respected companies are used, and each carrier is registered, licensed, and approved in your state of residence.
 If we wouldn’t use the plan ourselves, or for our own family members, you won’t see it either.

 There are many questionable “discount” companies we will not recommend, since they don’t deliver on the promises that they make to consumers.
 We know you need a safety net for unexpected claims and that’s the type of contract we look for.